rqlite/rqlite.io/content/en/docs/API/api/_index.md

 ```

 ## Unified Endpoint
-With the _Unified Endpoint_ you can send read and writes requests in one operation, to the same endpoint.
+With the _Unified Endpoint_ you can send read and write requests in one operation, to the same endpoint.
 Let's work through an example.

 >rqlite uses the SQLite function [sqlite3_stmt_readonly()](https://www.sqlite.org/c3ref/stmt_readonly.html) to determine if a SQL statement is a read or a write.